Substance Use and Addiction Education

 - Substance Use Stigma Reduction Trainings in Canada is a list of training courses and programs offered through various organizations that work in the areas of substance use and substance use stigma reduction.
 They were developed for diverse target audiences, including for those who work in health and social services, post-secondary education, law enforcement, and the general population.

-- Substance Use: What You Should Know provides a high-level overview of substance use disorder and what all health care providers (future and practicing) should know about working with people who use drugs.
+- PDF: Substance Use: What You Should Know provides a high-level overview of substance use disorder and what all health care providers (future and practicing) should know about working with people who use drugs.

-- Want to Learn More about Substance Use? includes information about BCCSU education and training programs and clinical guidance documents, as well as additional resources and readings that are relevant to substance use care and treatment.
+- PDF: Want to Learn More about Substance Use? includes information about BCCSU education and training programs and clinical guidance documents, as well as additional resources and readings that are relevant to substance use care and treatment.

-- Addiction Practice Pod is a podcast focusing on addiction and substance use care for healthcare providers in British Columbia and Yukon, offering practical tips and guidance to providers seeking to improve their skills in addiction care.
+- Podcast: Addiction Practice Pod is a podcast focusing on addiction and substance use care for healthcare providers in British Columbia and Yukon, offering practical tips and guidance to providers seeking to improve their skills in addiction care.

-- BCCSU Clinical Care Guidance provides evidence-based clinical practice guidelines and protocols focused on substance use disorders, health system interventions, and key populations.
+- Guidelines: BCCSU Clinical Care Guidance provides evidence-based clinical practice guidelines and protocols focused on substance use disorders, health system interventions, and key populations.

 - UBC Student Recovery Community is a safe, welcoming, and inclusive space for students who are in recovery or curious to explore their relationship with alcohol, drugs, and/or addictive behaviours, including disordered eating, gaming, and gambling.

 - Harm reduction resources for UBC Vancouver students is a resource of harm reduction resources including fentanyl test strips, naloxone, naloxone training and other resources for students.

 - UBC Okanagan Harm Reduction Team (HaRT) engages the UBCO campus community in discussions about the opioid epidemic and substance use and builds on existing strategies to strengthen harm reduction services.